jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 ## mCollective

-Many months ago, our consultant already set up mCollective.
-There was a mCollective script/plugin for Rundeck, so I could try that path.
+Many months ago, our consultant set up mCollective.
+There was an mCollective script/plugin for Rundeck, so I could try that path.

 Since I myself had not participated in the mCollective setup, I had very little knowledge of the inner workings, and therefore had some catching-up to do.